ibm-cloud-docs/schematics/troubleshooting/apply-nullresource.md

 You want to apply a Terraform template in {{site.data.keyword.cloud_notm}} that runs scripts on a target resource.
 To run the script, you use the Terraform `null_resource` in your configuration file.
 However, when you run the {{site.data.keyword.bpshort}} apply action, the action fails and you receive an error message that can include internal, timeout, connection, or input errors.

 {: tsCauses}
-When {{site.data.keyword.bpshort}} tries to run your script on the target resource, a script error occured during the execution.
+When {{site.data.keyword.bpshort}} tries to run your script on the target resource, a script error occurs during the execution.
 Because {{site.data.keyword.bpshort}} cannot resolve errors that occur in user-provided scripts, the apply action is marked as `failed`.

 {: tsResolve}
 To troubleshoot the error in the script, follow these steps:

 1. From the workspace **Activity** page, select the {{site.data.keyword.bpshort}} apply action that failed.
 2. Click **View log** to see the detailed log output.
-3. In the log file, find the last action that {{site.data.keyword.bpshort}} started before the error occured.
+3. In the log file, find the last action that {{site.data.keyword.bpshort}} started before the error occurs.
 For example in the following log output, {{site.data.keyword.bpshort}} tried to run a copy script in the `instances_module` module by using the Terraform `null_resource`.
    ```
    2021/05/24 05:03:41 Terraform apply | module.instances_module.module.compute_remote_copy_rpms.null_resource.remote_copy[0]: Still creating...
 [5m0s elapsed]
    2021/05/24 05:03:41 Terraform apply |